SlimeVR/slimevr-node/README.md

 ## Flags

+- `--dump-all-packets-raw`: Dump all packets to the console.
 - `--dump-rotation-data-packets-raw`: Dump all RotationData packets to the console.
 - `--dump-rotation-data-packets-processed`: Process the RotationData packets with averaging and standard distribution and dump them to the console.
 - `--rotation-data-packets-file <file.csv>`: Dump all RotationData packets to a file in CSV format.